charlstown/ai-applied-education/docs/program/unit-1/11-introduction-to-github-and-notebooks.md

 GitHub is like a library for your computer code.
 It lets you store your code online, so you can access it from anywhere.
 You can also invite friends to help you work on your code and keep track of all the changes you make.
 </div>

-GitHub is a platform where people store and collaborate on code for software projects.
+GitHub is a platform where people store and colaborate on code for software projects.
 It's like a digital space where programmers can work together on coding projects.

 A repository in GitHub is like a digital folder where you can store and manage your projects, including code, files, and resources.
 It's a space to colaborate, keep track of changes, and showcase your work.
 To create a repository you can follow [the official documentation](https://docs.github.com/es/get-started/quickstart/create-a-repo).